NativeScript/docs-v7/docs/app-and-screen-templates/creating-custom-templates.md

 * Consider declaring event handlers in page code-behind and not directly in the view model (event handler implementation can then call a view model method on its own).

 #### Import Line Spacing
-* Consider leaving one empty line between third party imports and application imports.
+* Consider leaving one empty line between third-party imports and application imports.

 * Consider listing import lines alphabetized by the module.